FabianOrduna/cuddly-broccoli/README.md

 2. If a company was to use this application, what would be their ML objectives and business objectives?

 The ML objectives is to reduce the false positive rate over the output predictions.
+By false positive we mean the model predicts a team will win a match when in reality the opposite happens.

-The company's business objectives would be to provide an additional set of tools to help gamblers in decision making process.
+The company's business objective would be to provide an additional set of tools to help gamblers in decision making process.
+But also, this can be used by different betting houses to improve their business income.

 ### 2. Users

 1. Who will be the users of your application?

-Football fans looking for predictions about football game results.
+Football fans looking for predictions about football game results and betting houses.

 2. How are users going to interact with your application?

-Match results will be displayed in tables containing the opponents in the game and the probability of a win, loss or tie.
+Match results will be displayed, in a website, with tables containing the opponents in the game and the probability of a win, loss or tie.
 We will display some comboboxes with basic parameters like league, team, date, etc and then it will provide the user with win, draw or lose probabilities for the next match.
-Also, it will also display recent statistics of both the home and away teams (since football is usually about streaks).
+Also, it will display recent statistics of both the home and away teams (since football is usually about streaks).
 The idea is to provide to the client with the best tools to bet.

 ### 3. Data Product Architecture Diagram